 Over the past five months, Brandon and Marcus have had more news coming at them than they have had the bandwidth to cover.
 Because we have a limited budget for freelancers, Brandon and Marcus have had to discern the best two or three stories to cover each day.
 That takes excellent news sense, which I believe is an instinct.
 One can learn it, sure, but Brandon and Marcus are naturals at sussing out what our readers will want to read, what information they need to know.
 They have done an outstanding job during this difficult and trying pandemic.

 On Monday, Baltimore Fishbowl will begin a new chapter.
 Brandon and Marcus have left Baltimore Fishbowl in great shape, ready to take on the challenges that lie ahead.
-I cannot thank them enough, and I look forward to seeing the path their careers will take.
+I cannot thank them enough, and I look forward to seeing the paths their careers will take.
 We will miss them both.